LinggarM/Covid-19-Tweets-Classification/README.md

 ## About the Project

-**Covid-19** is a global virus pandemic affecting people worldwide.
-The virus spreads quickly through droplets from infected individuals.
-The Covid-19 pandemic has significantly affected societal life.
-Discussions range from health protocols and symptoms to daily reports of cases and vaccine development.
-Social and economic consequences are also widely discussed.

-Twitter, a major social media platform, is a prominent space for discussions.
-Users share information through tweets, contributing to a vast array of discussions on COVID-19, like **health protocols, symptoms, daily case reports, vaccine development,** and **socio-economic impacts**.
-Due to the large volume of discussions on Twitter, a classification system is essential.
-This system helps analyze and understand the prevalent topics related to the Covid-19 pandemic.

-## Objectives/ Problems

 This project is a major assignment project for the first semester of the **natural language processing** course.
 The objective of this task is to crawl data related to COVID-19 on the Twitter platform with a minimum amount of data per class of 100, then classify the text based on the data obtained in these 3 classes.

 The 3 classes used in this project are: